The Fantastic All-Electric Music Movie: Content description

 Animator John Wilson produced animated music video shorts for original songs and covers of original songs sung by Sonny Bono and Cher.
 The songs "Big Yellow Taxi" and "Both Sides Now" are sung by Joni Mitchell.
 "Higher Ground" is covered by Sonny and Cher.
+"Angie Baby" is performed by Helen Reddy.

 The animated music video for Joni Mitchell's Both Sides Now utilizes ground-breaking computer animation.